AshutoshKuinkel/KTMVTour/docs/daily-log.md

 - Btw this is the link from react documentation on sharing state between components: https://react.dev/learn/sharing-state-between-components

 - Anyways, that's finished.
 Tomorrow, i'll have to rebuild app after adding api key for rn maps then I'll also try to finish off the frontend of the profile picture then connect to backend.

+## 28 OCT 25

+- Ok im rebuilding app right now after adding the api key, hopefully it'll work.
+Whilst thats going, let's try setting up profile picture more.

+- mann, it's not working.
+I got the api key, but I know its not working because I didn't enter my card details on gcp.
+Well, looks like we're going to have to use expo maps instead 🤷‍♂️.

+- Ok, im on the profile picture part again and I need to rebuild my app again now.
+Whilst that's going I'll just go through some typescript video or do one of my assessments.
+Anyways, I think I will have to build again after I import expo maps, so I'll add expo maps then rebuild so I don't have to rebuild later.